 WP5 Protection: people on the move

-Research team: Dr. Anja van Heelsum (University of Amsterdam, the Netherlands), Bram Frouws (Danish Refugee Council, Denmark/Mixed Migration Centre, Switzerland) with potential input from the work package 4 and 6 teams.
+Research team: Dr. Anja van Heelsum (University of Amsterdam, the Netherlands), Linnea Kessing, Bram Frouws (Danish Refugee Council, Denmark/Mixed Migration Centre, Switzerland).

 This work package focusses on experiences on the way.
 A large survey is being held (from 2019-2022) among migrants who managed to arrive in Greece and Italy, focusing on their experiences 'en route' through Asia, Africa and Europe.
 Where did they come from, where did they pass through, why did they decide not to stay in those countries, and most importantly: what protection needs, and the lack of protection and livelihood options influenced their decisions?